shanuflash/shanuflash/README.md

 <h1 align="center">Hi 👋, I'm Shanu S</h1>
 <h3 align="center">20yo • Full Stack Web Developer // Tech enthusiast from India</h3>

-- 🔭 I’m currently working on [invoicezz](https://github.com/shanuflash/invoicezz)
+- 🔭 I’m currently working on [SkillFolio](https://github.com/shanuflash/SkillFolio)
 - 🤝 I would appreciate any help on any of my projects
 - 🌱 I’m currently learning **NextJS**
-- 💬 Ask me about **React, HTML, CSS or anything in general**
+- 💬 Ask me about **React, NextJS, MERN Stack or anything in general**
 - 📫 You can reach me at **shanuflash@gmail.com**